Last Updated on December 27, 2022 by admin

 17. Buy Medical Insurance

-Most medical plans in the United States only cover domestic care.
+Most medical plans in the United States only cover health care during domestic travel.
 If you’re traveling internationally, make sure you have health insurance for abroad.
 If you can’t afford the medical insurance, then you can’t afford the trip.
 It’s that important.
+Most plans are fairly affordable, so make sure to buy a policy before you leave.

 18. Take Photos of Identification and Credit Cards

-Make sure to take photos of your passport and credit cards (including the number on the back).
+Make sure to take photos of your passport and credit cards (including the number on the back of the credit card).
 If you lose a credit card, you’ll be able to call the number on the back and you’ll be able to see the full credit card number.
 This will help you to protect your account, should you need to while you’re abroad.
-It’s also a good idea to have a copy of your passport.
+It’s also a good idea to have a photo copy of your passport.
 If you lose your passport, you’ll at least be able to show the consulate a copy with your full passport number.

 19. Notify Your Bank

 Prior to your departure, call your bank to let them know you’ll be out of the country.
-That way, they don’t mark any purchases you make as suspicious of fraud.
-(You don’t want a bank to freeze your card while you’re traveling.)
+That way, they don’t mark any purchases you make abroad as suspicious of fraud.
+(You don’t want a bank to freeze your credit card while you’re traveling.

 20. Order Euros in Advance